Solo Travel in Jordan

 The Treasury itself is enough to leave you breathless before climbing the 800 steps to the Monastery that stands 50 metres tall.
 If the climb gets too much, donkeys are on hand to give you that well-needed ride.
 Visit Petra at night for candlelit tours, held on Mondays and Thursdays (12 JD) but being there at dusk is just as magical in this heritage site, half as old as time.
 Entry here isn’t cheap (50 JD for 1 day or 55 JD for 2 days) but the proceeds are given to the Queen Eilah humanitarian fund and the local Bedouins.

-Amman is the capital and you can walk around the sites in less than a day or if you’re willing to part with 18 JD, pay a driver to take you as it’s a fair walk to the beautifully decorated Turkish Mosque.
-King Abudullah Mosque known as the Blue Mosque is a different story.
+Amman is the capital and you can walk around the sites in less than a day or if you’re willing to part with some cash, pay a driver to take you as it’s a fair walk to the beautifully decorated Turkish Mosque.
+King Abudullah Mosque known as the Blue Mosque is also stunning.
 You can hire an abaya (black robe) to enter the mosque and gaze at its blue design.
 There’s also a great little bizarre selling jewellery, candles and embroidery.

 Head East for desert castles, examples of Islamic art and architecture.
 You can see five of Jordan’s castles within a day trip: El Halabad Palace, Esrock Palace, Umrah Palace and El Harrana Palace.
 But if you only have time to see one castle, Karak is the one to see and is an impressive insight into the ancient Crusader days.